Elehiggle/SimplePulsarBatteryNotification/DETAILS.md

   may fail while `--mode wired` succeeds.
 - While charging over USB, the reported percent can move quickly (voltage-based), so wired readings may differ from the last wireless reading.
+- On X2 V1, cmd04 responses may arrive on report ID `0x09` and a different vendor
+  usage page than the writer handle, so the logger pairs separate reader/writer handles during auto-detection.

 ## Logs